drcode/zek/README.md

 # FAQ

+Q: What part of the database is loaded into RAM when the app runs?

+A: Only the current page, and the previously-used page- This makes the app extremely fast and light weight.
+Edits to the current page are saved back to the disk at the moment when another page is visited or when you press [enter] from the prompt (which "does nothing").
+When a page is saved and it has new links to other pages, the backlinks to those pages are updated on disk, but those other pages are not loaded into RAM to do this.

 Q: What is the command for creating a page?

-A:To create a page, simply link to the page in square brackets from another page.
-The only pages that can exist without a link from another page are the calendar pages (which have a date in the title)
+A: To create a page, simply link to the page in square brackets from another page.
+The only pages that can exist without a link from another page are the calendar pages (which have a date in the title) so you can always just mention on today's calendar day that you are creating a new page, and this automatically creates the page.

 Q: Why do the files for date pages have pipe symbols in them?

 A: Most OSes don't like file names with slashes.
 However, when referencing date pages from within zek you can just use reference dates with the usual hyphens.

 Q: How do I rename a page?

-You do this by editing the root node of the page outline, which contains the name of the page.
+A:You do this by editing the root node of the page outline, which contains the name of the page.
 To do this, simply perform the edit command `e` without any path.

 # License